codefresh-io/docs.codefresh.io/_docs/quick-start/gitops-quick-start/runtime.md

 The quick start assumes that you are installing the first Hybrid GitOps Runtime in your Codefresh account.

 ## Argo project components & CRDs
-Hybrid GitOps installation requires a cluster without Argo project components and CRDs.
+Hybrid GitOps installation requires a cluster without Argo project components and CRDs (Custom Resource Definitions).

 Argo project components include Argo Rollouts, Argo CD, Argo Events, and Argo Workflows.

 You can handle Argo project CRDs outside the chart, or as recommended, adopt the CRDs to be managed by the GitOps Runtime Helm release.

 If you already have Argo project CRDs on your cluster, do one of the following:
 * Handle Argo projects CRDs outside of the chart (see [Argo's readme on Helm charts](https://github.com/argoproj/argo-helm/blob/main/README.md){:target="\_blank"})
   Disable CRD installation under the relevant section for each of the Argo projects in the Helm chart:<br>
   `--set <argo-project>.crds.install=false`<br>
   where:<br>